viktorchobanov/Dappazon/README.md

 ### Common Problems:

-`If your transaction fails - You could reset your MetaMask account and try again.
+1. `If your transaction fails - You could reset your MetaMask account and try again.
 This happens when you have already run the project once and bought something`
+2. `If the main page appears empty - make sure you had run the 5th step correctly`